 Our team are committed to trying to help clients at what can be a very difficult time in their lives.
-Our numbers have grown from just one person in 2011 to fifteen people – all working towards the goal of helping you find your future.
+Our numbers have grown from just 1 person in 2011 to 23 people – all working towards the goal of helping you find your future.

 Ian is a PPC, an accredited family mediator and is qualified in the direct consultation of children.
 He covers our Surrey branches.
 He is a member of the Family Mediator’s Association and acts as the trainer for the business.

 Tamsin is an accredited family mediator with the FMA and a child inclusive mediator.
 She has a CILEX diploma specialising in family law and covers our Surrey branches.